 However, while this review looked specifically at strategies for males, these approaches work for females too.

 The review also notes that participants preferred face-based language and personal feedback.
-People who prefer this type of help and advice may benefit from using apps such as My Fitness Pal or receiving help from a personal trainer.
+People who prefer this type of support and advice may benefit from using apps such as My Fitness Pal or receiving help from a personal trainer or registered dietitian.

 Weight loss during pregnancy and breastfeeding

 Dieting during pregnancy and breastfeeding may not be appropriate.
-Anyone concerned about their weight or general fitness during pregnancy or breastfeeding should talk to their doctor or midwife for further advice.
+Anyone concerned about their weight or general fitness during pregnancy or breastfeeding should talk with a doctor or midwife for further advice.

 Weight loss and menopause